DougBeney/pg-api/readme.md

 # pg-api
-### The easiest way to connect to a PostgreSQL server with Node
+### The easiest way to connect to a PostgreSQL server with Node.js

 ## Installation: